 |Annual cost||Year dollars||Summary|

-|Program costs||$3,134||2008||Present value of net program costs (in 2015 dollars)||($3,427)|
+|Program costs||$3,877||2016||Present value of net program costs (in 2018 dollars)||($4,084)|

-|Comparison costs||$0||2008||Cost range (+ or -)||10 %|
+|Comparison costs||$0||2016||Cost range (+ or -)||20 %|

 |The graph above illustrates the estimated cumulative net benefits per-participant for the first fifty years beyond the initial investment in the program.
-We present these cash flows in non-discounted dollars to simplify the “break-even” point from a budgeting perspective.
+We present these cash flows in discounted dollars.
 If the dollars are negative (bars below $0 line), the cumulative benefits do not outweigh the cost of the program up to that point in time.
 The program breaks even when the dollars reach $0.
 At this point, the total benefits to participants, taxpayers, and others, are equal to the cost of the program.
 If the dollars are above $0, the benefits of the program exceed the initial investment.|

 Barnoski, R. (2004).
 Outcome evaluation of Washington State's research-based programs for juvenile offenders (Document No. 04-01-1201).
 Olympia: Washington State Institute for Public Policy.

 Hannson, K. (1998).
-Functional Family Therapy Replication in Sweden: Treatment Outcome with Juvenile Delinquents.
+Functional Family Therapy replication in Sweden: Treatment outcome with juvenile delinquents.
 Paper presented to the Eighth International Conference on treating addictive behaviors.
 Santa Fe, NM, February 1998, as reported in: Alexander, J., Barton, C., Gordon, D., Grotpeter, J., Hansson, K., Harrison, R., Mears, S., Mihalic, S., Parsons, B., Pugh, C., Schulman, S., Waldron, H., and Sexton, T. (1998).
 Blueprints for Violence Prevention, Book Three: Functional Family Therapy.
 Boulder, CO: Center for the Study and Prevention of Violence.